 Congratulations to Seedball for winning ‘Best New Retail Product Growing’ in the 2017 Horticulture Week Garden Retail Awards.
 Seedball, who has worked alongside our client Conservation Grade, provide a simple way for growing wild flowers from seed and also encourage conservation of pollinators.
 There is a large social media following behind campaigns such as #nomow, which encourages councils to grow wild flowers on road verges instead of mown grass, and the #peatfree pledge which has gained support from Ecotricity and Plantlife.
 Seedball products offer people a reason to grow wild flowers in a simple manner, so much so that our creative director scattered some in her garden over the weekend!

 We’re ending this week on a fun charitable note, with the launch of Comic Relief’s digital swear jar.
 This digital swear jar comes in the form of a voice recognition mobile app which uses Google’s latest technology to recognise when a person or group swears.
 There are 42 swear words noted in the app and each time one is heard in a conversation, 20p will be donated to Comic Relief.
 The app could be good fun for groups of friends to identify who is the most foul-mouthed out of the group, whilst also doing good by donating money to the charity.
 There is even a ‘wall of shame’ built into the app to allow users compare themselves against others.
 We think this is such a simple and light-hearted way of increasing donations for very serious and important causes.
-You can download the app here for iOS or Android.
+You can download the app here for iOS.

 Don’t forget to check out next week’s #MontageMashup right here on the blog!